Locals fill the streets of San Juan during a festival. hillsn_1992/Shutterstock

 The mountain town of San Sebastián celebrates the Festival de la Novilla, a harvest celebration with singing competitions, food, performances of folkloric music and a parade with an artfully decorated heifer as its honoree.

-Now, let’s get into some critical Puerto Rico traveling tips.
-Puerto Rico’s high season generally runs from December to April, so the winter holidays mark the start of the island’s peak season.
-While you’ll pay top dollar for flights, hotels and more, you might really consider this the most wonderful time of year to experience Puerto Rico.
+Puerto Rico’s high season generally runs from December to April, so the winter holidays mark the start of the peak tourist period.
+While you’ll pay top dollar for flights, hotels and more, this is a wonderful time of year to experience the island and all its culture on full display.

 February to May is the best time for road-tripping across the island

 Both the Atlantic and the Caribbean Sea are calm this time of year, so take advantage of the waning high-season crowds to relax in the sun.
-This period also overlaps with Puerto Rico’s shoulder season (from April to June), so this might be your best time to visit Puerto Rico for better weather and lower prices.
-Though most of Puerto Rico has no formal dry season, you stand your best chance of experiencing the most sunny days in February and March.
-But if you’re OK with a little more rain, airfare and hotel prices make bigger drops from their peak season rates later in the spring.
+This period also overlaps with Puerto Rico’s shoulder season (from April to June), so you've a better chance of getting great weather at a lower price.
+Though most of the island has no formal dry season, the best chance of sunny days is in February and March.
+If you don't mind the odd rain shower, airfare and hotel prices make bigger drops from their peak season rates later in the spring.

 Also, keep your eyes out for Saborea culinary celebrations in and around San Juan.
 Not only is Saborea the Caribbean’s largest food festival, but it’s also a prime opportunity to try traditional and contemporary takes on Puerto Rican criollo cuisine from over 60 restaurants.